wilt-fova/nfl_espn_scraper/README.md

 In addition to game data, the birthdate of the player is scraped and used to calculate age by game.

-A testing suite is included to check code in two ways.

-1. A few functions test specific cases for complete equality.
-This is done for a running back (McCaffrey), quarterback (Mahomes), and kicker (Tucker).
-These tests check that every game over the last 5 seasons is being pulled and prepared correctly.

-2. A second set of functions are included to test that the properties of individual stats are correct.
-This second set is included to allow the user to verify correctness when scraping new player data as not all player data follows the same structure.

-If a new run fails to pass one of these tests, it signals to the user that an edit is likely necessary to handle the unique case.
-A common example is a player playing a game in Europe which is noted in the center of the table being scraped.
-An example can be seen here: https://www.espn.com/nfl/player/gamelog/_/id/4360310/type/nfl/year/2023

 ## Installation

 Use the package manager pip to install espn_scraper.